nzbd7272/rp1b-task2/README.md

 <img width="460" height="167" alt="image" src="https://github.com/user-attachments/assets/e1ccad44-930b-4eaf-b6c0-f8d539f7c4c5" />

-for some reason, whatever I did I could not get my false positives to to be the right number.
+for some reason, whatever I did I could not get my false positives to be a lower figure.
 I've tried using bash and python and i just can't find where the problem is.
+I would ssume that the correct number of false positives for the  would be around the 300 figure and